kadamshweta11/User-Management-Module-In-Mendix/README.md

 1. Mendix Studio Pro 9.12.4.

-Create domain models (see Creating a Basic Data Layer)
+2. Create domain models (see Creating a Basic Data Layer)

-Create overview and detail pages (see How to Create Your First Two Overview and Detail Pages)
+3. Create overview and detail pages (see How to Create Your First Two Overview and Detail Pages)

- MxReflection
+4. MxReflection

- Excel Importer from MarketPlace
+5. Excel Importer from MarketPlace

-Excel Exporter from MarketPlace
+6.Excel Exporter from MarketPlace